isuker/DivitFaceQtSDK/README.md

 ##1.
 Introduction

-DivitFace API is a cloud platform that provides face analysis framework including face detecion, face recognition, face search.
+DivitFace API is a cloud platform that provides face analysis framework including face detecion, face recognition and face search.
 This software provides SDK of DivitFace API for C++ and Qt developers.

 ##2.
 Requirements